-Updates: Snow to increase amid falling temperatures this evening with roads turning slick
+Updates: Snow to increase as temperatures fall this evening and roads turn slick

 Listen to our daily D.C. forecasts: Apple Podcasts | Amazon Echo | More options

-Through Tonight: Snow will continue through the evening.
+Through tonight: Snow will continue through the evening.
 It should be occasionally moderate to briefly heavy as developing snow bands concentrate their fury.
 With temperatures falling to near freezing shortly after sunset, accumulation that starts on grassy surfaces will also affect roads more significantly.
 It’s likely that travel will be dangerous this evening and into the overnight.
 We advise skipping the trip unless absolutely necessary.
 By the time accumulating snow totally winds down late night and into the predawn, except lingering near the bay, about 2 to 3 inches seems a good bet near and east of Interstate 95.

 Winds will kick up a good deal overnight.
 This is especially true near and after midnight.
 Sustained out of the northwest around 15 to 25 mph, gusts should top 40 mph at times.
 Given lows within a few degrees of 20, wind chills will probably be in the single digits by dawn.